wolfcatworkshop/code-sketchbook/index.md

 ![hexagonal grid diagram](./images/hex-grid-diagram.png)

 Given a circle with radius(r), the horizontal distance between circles is the diameter(d).
-Every other row is horizontally offset by the radius(r) and the vertically offset by the sine of 60 degrees scaled by the diameter(d).
+Every other row is horizontally offset by the radius(r) and vertically offset by the sine of 60 degrees scaled by the diameter(d).
 Then I use a nested for loop to draw 2 shapes per x and y positions, effectively using a square grid to draw a hexagonal grid.
 There is probably a better way, but this is what my brain came up with.
 Simplified code looks like this:

 ```js